ghkhashayar/docs/docs/widgets/money.md

 ### decimal
 `type: string`

-what character should be used for decimal seperator.
+what character should be used for decimal separator.

 ### thousands
 `type: string`

-what character should be used for thousands seperator.
+what character should be used for the thousands separator.

 ### prefix
 `type: string`